Pan Africanism Is Extraction

 Pan Africanism has become a spiritual colony.

-we are excommunicated from the very unity we built.
+And when we dare to say enough, we are excommunicated from the very unity we built.

 Enough.